 About Tamara & Trey:

-Trey Burns (b.
-1984, Goldsboro, NC) is an educator, curator, and lens based artist whose work explores filmmaking, built environments, histories of place, and collective production.
-Burns currently serves as Multimedia Producer for the Dallas Museum of Art and Documentarian for the Corsicana Artist & Writer Residency.
-He received an MFA from the Savannah College of Art & Design in 2008 and has worked as a serial collaborator ever since.
-He has been shown at the Ecole Nationale d’Architecture Paris, Malaquais Gallery (Paris, France) Pavillion Vendôme (Clichy-la-Garenne, France), the St. Paul’s Cultural Center (Chicago, IL), Wassaic Projects (Wassaic, NY), ex ovo (Dallas, TX), Trestle Gallery (Brooklyn, NY), The May Gallery (New Orleans, LA), The Hand (Queens, NY) and et al Projects (Brooklyn, NY).
-In 2020 he received an NEA grant with Tamara Johnson in conjunction with Wassaic Projects in New York and an ArtsActivate grant from the City of Dallas Office of Arts & Culture for Sweet Pass Sculpture School.
+Trey Burns is a lens based artist, educator, and writer.
+His work has recently been published in the Nasher Magazine, Southwest Contemporary, Holt/Smithson Foundation, and Burnaway.
+After receiving his MFA from the Savannah College of Art & Design in 2008, Burns has shown his work at the Ecole Nationale d’Architecture Paris, Malaquais Gallery (Paris, France) Pavillion Vendôme (Clichy-la-Garenne, France), Wassaic Projects (Wassaic, NY), Tartleton State University (Ft Worth, TX), ex ovo (Dallas, TX), The May Gallery (New Orleans, LA), The Hand (Queens, NY) and et al Projects (Brooklyn, NY).
+In 2020 he received an NEA grant with Tamara Johnson in conjunction with Wassaic Projects in New York and grants in 2020 and 2021 from the City of Dallas Office of Arts & Culture for Sweet Pass Sculpture School.